-- identifying, evaluating, and making recommendations to our board of directors regarding nominees for election to our board of directors and its committees; - considering and making recommendations to our board of directors regarding the composition of our board of directors and its committees; - reviewing developments in corporate governance practices; - evaluating the adequacy of our corporate governance practices and reporting; and - evaluating the performance of our board of directors and of individual directors.
+- identifying, evaluating, and making recommendations to our board of directors regarding nominees for election to our board of directors and its committees; - considering and making recommendations to our board of directors regarding the composition of our board of directors and its committees; - · reviewing developments in corporate governance practices; - · evaluating the adequacy of our corporate governance practices and reporting; and - · evaluating the performance of our board of directors and of individual directors.

 Our corporate governance and nominating committee operates under a written charter that satisfies the listing standards of Nasdaq.
 A copy of the charter for our corporate governance and nominating committee is available on our investor relations website at investor.seer.bio.
-Our corporate governance and nominating committee was formed in connection with our initial public offering and did not meet in 2020.
+In 2021, our corporate governance and nominating committee held five meetings.